Is water soluble CBD oil about to change the game?

-A water-soluble CBD will also get to work faster.
-This is because the smaller particles can pass through the mucous membranes easily, which means they will be rapidly distributed to the bloodstream.
+It’s true, though, that a water-soluble CBD will also get to work faster.
+This is because the smaller particles can easily pass through the mucous membranes, which will rapidly be distributed to the bloodstream.

-Without further research, it’s difficult to know for sure if nanoemulsion impacts the safety of CBD.
+So, without further research, it’s difficult to know if nanoemulsion impacts CBD’s safety.

-Unless sourcing your water-soluble CBD from a reputable company that you know and trust, it might be best to steer clear until we know more about how nanoemulsified CBD works.
+Therefore, we’d always advise you to source your water-soluble CBD from a reputable company you know and trust.
+If this isn’t possible, it might be best to steer clear until we know more about how nano-emulsified CBD works.

-Water-soluble CBD can be taken in a number of different ways.
-You can enjoy it as sublingual drops, just like you would with a regular CBD oil.
+Water-soluble CBD can be taken in several different ways.
+You can enjoy it as sublingual drops, just like regular CBD oil.

 Another common way to enjoy water-soluble CBD is in drinks.
-For example, you could add it to your morning coffee or smoothie.
+For example, you could add it to your morning coffee or tea or create a CBD superfood smoothie.
 This method would be comparable to taking a CBD capsule.